chrisculver/CorrelationMatrixManager/DOCS/USER_GUIDE/input.rst

 Input
 =====

 There are three sources of file input to the program.
+Here we review the specification for the various sources of input.